Board Of Directors

 TREASURER, CO-FOUNDER

-Prior to entering medical school, she received a Master’s in Public Health at the Columbia University Mailman School of Public Health.
-Her research in health promotion and disease prevention earned her the Community Scholars Award: Special Interest Project from the Centers for Disease Control.
+Before embarking on her medical career, Dr. Antoine-Gustave earned a Master’s in Public Health from Columbia University Mailman School of Public Health.
+Her impactful research in health promotion and disease prevention garnered recognition, including the prestigious Community Scholars Award: Special Interest Project from the Centers for Disease Control.

-Dr. Antoine-Gustave completed her residency in Internal Medicine at Weill Cornell New York Presbyterian Hospital and a fellowship in Gastroenterology at the Harvard-affiliated Brigham and Women’s Hospital.
+Dr. Antoine-Gustave completed her residency in Internal Medicine at Weill Cornell New York Presbyterian Hospital, followed by specialized training in Gastroenterology through a fellowship at Brigham and Women’s Hospital, affiliated with Harvard University.

 Adjoa Anyane-Yeboa